-Japanese knotweed has established itself in the Pacific Northwest and now grows on all parts of the coast.
-It is a perennial originally from Asia, it was introduced to North America in the late 1800’s as an ornamental.
+Japanese knotweed has established itself on the coast of BC and now grows on all parts of the coast.
+It is a perennial originally from Asia, it was introduced to North America in the late 1800s as an ornamental.
 It has horrendous invasive potential due to its rapid growth and reproductive capabilities.

 This plant flourishes along streamside banks, ditches, wetlands, and disturbed areas.
 The key problem with this invasive plant is that once established, it displaces virtually all other vegetation.
 It is difficult if not impossible to eradicate it once it has become established.

 It forms dense stands which grow up through the preceding years dead thickets.
 The dead stems and leaf litter decompose very slowly, forming a deep organic layer which prevents native seeds from germinating.
 Once present at a site, Japanese knotweed increases in an area very rapidly and soon form huge stands.